DisguisedOwI/Pizza-Bakery-Fram-Bot/README.md

-# Pizza-Bakery-Fram-Bot
-Welcome to Bloxburg Fram Bot
+# Welcome to Bloxburg Fram Bot

 if this happens to you what you can do is click Green Button or change server